tytydraco/yessleep/out/My_wife_holds_me_every_night.md

 A hologram appeared in front of me.

-*You have reached the end of your trial period for the “Lost lover’s midnight embrace” package.
+*You have reached the end of your trial period for the “Lost lover’s midnight embrace” implant.
 To continue enjoying uninterrupted service, please update your payment information.*

 After I finished sobbing, I lay in bed all alone.
 I made a new email and applied for a new trial.
 I couldn’t afford to have my wife hold me every night.